 A NEW TRADITIONAL HOTEL

 DET GAMLE RÅDHUS offers a sense of nostalgia and ambience in a beautiful setting.
 The building has been renovated in a way that is sympathetic to its original design, and the décor helps create an informal and cosy feel.
 Within the original fabric of the building, the rooms have been equipped with all the modern facilities that guests now expect and appreciate.
-We measure ourselves against the old-fashioned high standards of service of the mid-20th century, and the staff take pride in delivering this high quality of service.

 Naturally, we also offer suitable accommodation for business trips and the perfect base for a wonderful holiday in Southern Jutland.